 Known for outstanding services, cutting edge technology, and treatment with a personal touch, Atlanta Vision Institute gives patients access to class-leading laser eye surgery.
 Dr. Ashraf and his team are dedicated to serving patients of all ages and eye conditions, both common and uncommon.
 The doctors of Atlanta Vision Institute have proven their ability to do so by receiving the Consumers’ Choice Award in Business Excellence four years in a row.

 Dr. Ashraf and his team of eye care experts, including Dr. Zen Rondowsky, are dedicated to assisting every patient and personalizing care so patients can get back to their life faster, easier, and with lifelong clear vision.
 We pride ourselves on open communication with our patients, ensuring quality and ease in each patient’s experience.

-Atlanta Vision Institute is the first eye care practice in the state of Georgia to offer the most advanced LASIK procedure, SMILE laser eye surgery.
+Atlanta Vision Institute is the first eye care practice in the state of Georgia to offer the most advanced LASIK procedure, Zeiss SMILE laser eye surgery.
 This fast, high-tech procedure sets us apart from competitors, offering quick and painless results with an exceptionally easy recovery.

-ReLex SMILE laser eye surgery is an adoption of the latest methods of LASIK, and is known as the least invasive procedure to date.
+Zeiss SMILE laser eye surgery is an adoption of the latest methods of LASIK, and is known as the least invasive procedure to date.
 This procedure is unique, as unlike conventional LASIK, it skips creating the corneal flap, giving it the lowest rate of complication on record.

 With minimally invasive laser correction, we can guarantee our patients great results with extremely low degree of risk.
 Atlanta Vision Institute is proud to offer peace of mind to every patient we meet.